Fighting the security war with an infrastructure upgrade

 And secondly, good IT lifecycle management plans will have comprehensive data destruction procedures in place.
 These involve collecting assets when they’re no longer required and permanently erasing all data from them.
 This can give you peace of mind over regulatory compliance, as well as enabling the reuse of devices and contributing to your sustainable IT credentials.

 You won’t be able to make your IT infrastructure 100% secure – if anyone says they can, they’re lying.
-What you can do, however, is take every step you can to minimize the risk of a security breach, or of costly non-compliance with regulations, as much as possible.
+What you can do, however, is take every step you can to minimise the risk of a security breach, or of costly non-compliance with regulations, as much as possible.
 IT lifecycle management can play a big part in that.